AlonBS/Ray_Tracer/README.md

 	'_v3' - vector3 (that is, 3 float numbers)
 	'_v2' - vector2
 	'_s' - string.
-Note the <Command> keyword are case insensitive, but for better readability, are written in C-naming conventions.
+Note the <Command> keyword are case sensitive, and are written in C-naming conventions.

 Scene General:
 --------------